coder/coder/docs/admin/templates/managing-templates/devcontainers/index.md

 ## Prerequisites

-A developer team should configure dev containers after an administrator constructs or chooses a base image and creates a template that includes a `devcontainer_builder` image.
+An administrator should construct or choose a base image and create a template that includes a `devcontainer_builder` image before a developer team configures dev containers.

 ## Benefits of devcontainers